Russia says receives U.S. list of 69 armed groups agreeing to Syrian truce

-Russia had itself received declarations of agreement from 17 armed groups from Syria's "moderate opposition", the center said in a statement cited by Interfax.
+Russia had itself received declarations of agreement from 17 armed groups from Syria's "moderate opposition", the centre said in a statement cited by Interfax.

-The center added that it had registered six instances of shelling of residential areas of Damascus on Saturday from areas controlled by the "moderate opposition".
+The centre added that it had registered six instances of shelling of residential areas of Damascus on Saturday from areas controlled by the "moderate opposition".

 (Reporting by Alexander Winning)